mayrmt/tutorial_block_preconditioning_in_4C/solid_mechanics/part_I.md

 > Iter   11, [ 1] :    4.445936e-11
 >```
 >
 > shows the last iteration of the linear solver.
-From there, you can conlude that the linear solver required 11 iterations until convergence.
+From there, you can conclude that the linear solver required 11 iterations until convergence.
 ></details>

 Study the influence of the following parameters on the number of GMRES iterations and/or runtime  until convergence: